samg/timetrap_formatters/README.md

 Timetrap Formatters
 ===================

-This is a repository of custom formatters available for the Timetrap (https://github.com/samg/timetrap).
+This is a repository of custom formatters available for Timetrap (https://github.com/samg/timetrap).

-Feel free to modify them for you own use or contribute to this repository (send a pull request)
+Feel free to modify them for you own use or contribute to this repository (send a pull request).

 ## Installing